Frustrated with the criticisms of the way you raise your kids? Here’s how to respond when someone criticizes your parenting methods.

 3. Learn along the way

 That’s why no one is factually right and should criticize your parenting.
 Other than outright abuse or neglect, we’re doing what’s best for our families.
-One mom might not let her kids watch television and stay up later than another mother would.
+One mommy might not let her kids watch television and stay up later than another would.
 It’s okay.
-Those kids aren’t going to turn out into little devils.
+They aren’t going to turn out into bad kids.

-It’s never easy when someone criticizes your parenting.
+It’s never easy when someone criticizes your parenting, even with all the patience you try to muster.
 You put so much heart into this role—to hear someone brush aside your rules, make a joke, or criticize how you raise your kids doesn’t feel good.
+You want to trust your own instincts but feel shame and guilt from others.

 Instead, remind yourself why you do what you do.
 Use their comments in a positive way to improve your parenting.
 Surround yourself with positive people who support you, even if they may not agree.